Yash20112003/Movie-recomendation-/README.md

 3. Run the Jupyter notebook or script to build the model and generate recommendations.
 4. Use the `recommend(movie_name)` function to get movie recommendations.

-## Example

-To get recommendations for the movie "Gandhi", you would run:

 ```python
 recommend('Gandhi')